3 observations after Bucks smoke Sixers, win by 21 points in Philly

 On the Sixers’ side, neither of the team’s starting forwards provided anything in that department.
 Tobias Harris and Batum were each 0 for 1 from long distance in the first half.

 As the Bucks’ lead swelled, the Sixers’ effort was not at all exemplary.
 Defensive rotations became a beat or two later, Milwaukee’s layups a bit more of a walk in the park.
-The half ended in fittingly sour fashion for the Sixers when Antetokounmpo tossed a full-court pass to Lopez, who scored inside just before the second-quarter buzzer to put the Bucks up 69-48.
+The half ended in fittingly sour fashion for the Sixers when Antetokounmpo tossed a full-court pass to Lopez, who scored at the rim just before the second-quarter buzzer to put the Bucks up 69-48.

 Bad days for Harris and Hield

-Reed was aggressive early in the third quarter, converting two layups, and the Sixers played better basketball as a team out of halftime.
+Reed was aggressive to start the third quarter, converting two layups, and the Sixers played better basketball as a team out of halftime.

 They didn’t trend up for long.
 Reed picked up his fourth and fifth fouls and the Bucks were in the bonus for the majority of the third quarter.
 Mo Bamba was the sixth Sixer to come off the bench, receiving third-quarter center minutes.